ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

 The following types of queries can be executed:
 * Get a list of users and associated items (login profile, access keys, groups, policies).
 * Get a list of access keys.
+* List objects associated with a user:
+   * Access keys.
+   * Groups.
+   * Policies.
+   * SSH public keys.
+   * Services specific credentials.
+   * Signing certificates.
+   * Active mfa devices (Virtual devices flagged).

-The integration can also be used to make the following changes to a SEP environment:
+The integration can also be used to make the following changes to an AWS IAM environment:
 * Delete a user and delete or remove items associated with the user.
 * Attach a user policy.
 * Detach all policies for a user.